Thanhhon2982/QL_NganHangMau/Readme.txt

-How to run the Blood Bank & Donor Management System Using PHP and MySQL
+How to run the Hệ thống quản lý ngân hàng máu Using PHP and MySQL

 1. Download the zip file